Gelfand-Tsetlin modules: canonicity and calculations: Low rank computations

 Note some interesting observations about this table: \begin{itemize} \item As mentioned above, the last non-zero entry in a column is in the row corresponding to its good word. \item Also, as mentioned above, every row contains either 1 once, 1 twice, or 2 once.
-This corresponds to the trichotomy for 1-singular weights from \cite[Cor.
-3.8]{WebGT}, depending on whether the corresponding map is small, strictly semi-small, or a $\mathbb{P}^1$ bundle. \item We have a 2 in a row if and only if the word has two consecutive 2's.
-This is because this is the only situation where the corresponding simple in the KLR algebra has a negative degree element. \item The Gelfand-Kirillov dimension of each irrep can be read from these diagrams: by Theorem \ref{thm:GK}, for each irrep it is the maximal number of 2's and 1's not between any pair of 3's.
-Thus it is 0 for $L_8$, the finite dimensional module, 3 for $L_1$, $L_4$, $L_5$, $L_{19}$, $L_{28}$, $L_{32}$ and $L_{13}$, and 2 for all other modules. \item in each of rows of this table, the boxed entry is the furthest left.
+This corresponds to the trichotomy for 1-singular weights given in \cite[Cor.
+3.6]{WebGT}, depending on whether the corresponding map is small, strictly semi-small, or a $\mathbb{P}^1$-bundle. \item We have a 2 in a row if and only if the word has two consecutive 2's.
+This is because this is the only situation where the corresponding simple in the KLR algebra has a negative degree element. \item The Gelfand-Kirillov dimension of each irrep can be read from these diagrams: by Theorem \ref{thm:GK}, for each irrep, it is the maximal number of 2's and 1's not between any pair of 3's.
+Thus, it is 0 for $L_8$, the finite-dimensional module, 3 for $L_1$, $L_4$, $L_5$, $L_{19}$, $L_{28}$, $L_{32}$, and $L_{13}$, and 2 for all other modules. \item In each of the rows of this table, the boxed entry is the furthest left.
 That is, the canonical module for the weight is the simple module with the greatest good word in lex order amongst those with non-zero multiplicity.
-We have yet to observe a counter-example to this pattern, but are the cases we have done thus far provide scant evidence.
+We have yet to observe a counter-example to this pattern, but the cases we have done thus far provide scant evidence.
 In many cases, patterns like this break down in higher ranks. \end{itemize} A simple Gelfand-Tsetlin module is always a $\mathfrak{h}$-weight module, that is, the Cartan $\mathfrak{h}$ acts locally finitely and semi-simply.
 However, it might have finite or infinite weight multiplicities.
-For $\gl_3$, there is only one integral GT module in each block with an infinite $\mathfrak{h}$-weight multiplicity as shown in \cite{FGRsl3}; one can see this using the approach of comparison with the KLRW algebra as follows: if we fix the $\mathfrak{h}$-weight and the central character, we have fixed the longitude of all strands with label $1$ or $3$.
-Thus, we can only have an infinite dimensional $\mathfrak{h}$-weight multiplicity if we have infinitely many GT weight spaces with $a_{12}+a_{22}$ fixed, so $a_{12}\ll \cdots \ll a_{22}$ with all other $a_{**}$'s in between, i.e. the corresponding idempotent begins and ends with $2$.
-We can thus read off from Figure \ref{fig:sl3wt} that $L_{13}$ in the notation of \cite{FGRsl3} is the only such simple.
+For $\gl_3$, there is only one integral GT module in each block with an infinite $\mathfrak{h}$-weight multiplicity as shown in \cite{futornyGelfandTsetlinModules2018}.
+One can see this using the approach of comparison with the KLRW algebra as follows---if we fix the $\mathfrak{h}$-weight and the central character, we have fixed the longitude of all strands with label $1$ or $3$.
+Thus, we can only have an infinite-dimensional $\mathfrak{h}$-weight multiplicity if we have infinitely many GT weight spaces with $a_{12}+a_{22}$ fixed, so $a_{12}\ll \cdots \ll a_{22}$ with all other $a_{**}$'s in between, that is, the corresponding idempotent begins and ends with $2$.
+We can thus read off from Figure \ref{fig:sl3wt} that $L_{13}$ in the notation of \cite{futornyGelfandTsetlinModules2018} is the only such simple in the regular block.
+Of course, one can see from the non-integral case below that there are also many non-integral examples.